platformsh/platformsh-docs/src/frameworks/deploy-button.md

 ## Preparation

 To have a deployable template, you need to first prepare the repository.
-The Deploy on Platform.sh button will work with any Git repository that is deployable on Platform.sh, that is, it has the necessary [`.platform.app.yaml`](/configuration/app-containers.md), [`.platform/services.yaml`](/configuration/services.md), and [`.platform/routes.yaml`](/configuration/routes.md) files in place.
+The Deploy on Platform.sh button will work with any Git repository that is deployable on Platform.sh; that is, it has the necessary [`.platform.app.yaml`](/configuration/app-containers.md), [`.platform/services.yaml`](/configuration/services.md), and [`.platform/routes.yaml`](/configuration/routes.md) files in place.
 See the appropriate documentation for how to define those files.

 The repository must be available at a publicly-accessible Git URL.
 That may be hosted with GitHub, GitLab, Bitbucket, your own custom Git hosting, or any other publicly-accessible Git URL.